SuperOfficeDocs/superoffice-docs/docs/ai-services/configuration-ai/getting-started.md

 ## Step 5 - Done

 The setup is complete.
-New requests will be analyzed to indentify if there is a suggested category for them.
+New requests will be analyzed to identify if there is a suggested category for them.

 When the users navigate to a request, there will be a link if there is a suggested category, in the request footer with the text: Suggested category: "category/name".
 When a user clicks the link, the request will be updated with the suggested category, and the suggestion link disappears.
 If there is no suggested category by the AI - there will not be a suggestion link.